-a) Consultation with State workforce development board: Describe how the State agency consulted with the State workforce development board in designing its SNAP E&T program.
+Consultation with State workforce development board: Describe how the State agency consulted with the State workforce development board in designing its SNAP E&T program.
 This description should include with whom the State agency consulted and the outcomes of the consultation.
 If the State agency consulted with private employers or employer organizations in lieu of the State workforce development board, skip to question (b).

-The DWSS Administrator is a member of the State Workforce Development Board.
-The Board meets every other month to discuss workforce development issues and changes within Nevada.
-The DWSS along with all of the WIOA Title partners submits and presents a report of ongoing and upcoming activities for the State Workforce Development Board.
+The DWSS Administrator has been a member of the State Workforce Development Board and in the future, it is proposed that the Division Manager for Workforce Development become a board member.
+The Board meets quarterly to discuss workforce development issues and changes within Nevada.
+The DWSS along with all the WIOA Title partners submits and presents a report of ongoing and upcoming activities for the State Workforce Development Board.
 This allows all partners and the Board to ask questions and assist with program alignment.

 In Nevada, the SNAP program is part of the combined WIOA State Plan.
 The Division participates on multiple State Workforce Development Board subcommittees or state plan work groups including Barriers and Underserved Populations Subcommittee, and Strategic Planning Subcommittee Work Group which meet on a regular basis.
+In addition, the division participates on the Governor's Workforce Development Board Executive Committee.
 Participation in these groups allowed SNAPET to synchronize efforts through workforce partnerships and be incorporated into the WIOA State Plan to promote cross program coordination.

-The Division, through the Administrator, coordinates efforts with the State Workforce Board to provide effective workforce programming with collaboration amongst partners.
-Through this collaboration and as an active member of the State Workforce Board our Administration determined the continued focus on education, would maintain the alignment of our programs with other workforce programs within Nevada.
+The Division, through the Administrator or designee, coordinates efforts with the State Workforce Board to provide effective workforce programming with collaboration amongst partners.
+Through this collaboration and as an active member of the State Workforce Board our Administration/designee determined the continued focus on education and meeting the Governor's workforce priorities, would maintain the alignment of our programs with other workforce programs within Nevada.
 Through the collaboration of the State Workforce partners, the in-demand careers of the various geographical areas of the state are determined and the educational institutions within the NSHE develops curriculum to provide training opportunities for individuals to meet the demands of area employers.

-b) Consultation with employers: If the State agency consulted with private employers or employer organizations in lieu of the State workforce development board, document this consultation and explain the determination that doing so was more effective or efficient.
+Consultation with employers: If the State agency consulted with private employers or employer organizations in lieu of the State workforce development board, document this consultation and explain the determination that doing so was more effective or efficient.
 Include with whom the State agency consulted and the results of the consultation.